opensearch-project/documentation-website/_data-prepper/monitoring.md

         - `writeTimeouts`: The count of write timeouts in a buffer
     - Gaugefir
         - `recordsInBuffer`: The number of records in a buffer
-        - `recordsInFlight`: number of records read from a buffer and being processed by data-prepper downstreams (e.g. processor, sink).
+        - `recordsInFlight`: The number of records read from a buffer and being processed by data-prepper downstreams (for example, processor, sink)
     - Timer
         - `readTimeElapsed`: time elapsed while reading from a buffer
         - `checkpointTimeElapsed`: time elapsed while checkpointing.